-Understanding the real differences between principal and senior positions matters because these distinctions directly affect your negotiation leverage, career positioning, and the value you bring to any organization.
+Understanding the fundamental differences between principal and senior positions matters because these distinctions directly affect your negotiation leverage, career positioning, and the value you bring to any organization.

 This guide breaks down concrete differences between these roles, details the day-to-day responsibilities and required expertise, and explains career trajectories from senior through principal and beyond.